-- 1. Maternity care provided by a non-network provider. - 2.
-Health care professional services for maternity labor delivery in the home. - Services from a doula. - 4.
-Childbirth and other educational classes.
+- Maternity care provided by a non-network provider, except as described in Surprise 1. billing protections. - 2.
+Health care professional services for maternity labor delivery in the home.

+- 3. Services from a doula. - Childbirth and other educational classes.
+4.

-P. Medical Related Dental
+R. Medical Related Dental